How to ID Your Crystals When They All Look the Same

 Tumbled black tourmaline:

 Tumbled black tourmaline often has little cracks or grooves (like veins) on the surface of the stone.
 The inside of the cracks and crevices is often very shiny or sparkly compared to the glassy exterior of the stone.

 Black obsidian, like jet, is fairly lightweight, but it has a very glassy sheen to it (because it’s a natural glass).
 It’s also more of a true black color than jet (which is more of a silvery black).

 Black Tektite is another type of natural glass, formed from meteoritic impacts.
-When polished, it often has a glassy shine to its surface, but it will have large pock marks (almost like little bubbles that have been popped) on its surface.
-These little craters, or grooves, in the surface of the stone can be small or large and create a dimpled pattern on the crystal.
+When polished, it often has a glassy shine to its surface, but it will have large pock marks.
+These look like little bubbles that have been popped on its surface.
+These little craters, or grooves, in the surface of the stone can be small or large.
+They create a dimpled pattern on the crystal.

 I hope this introduction to six common black stones has helped you learn a few tips for identifying pieces in your own collection.
 Have fun!

 31 responses to “How to ID Your Crystals When They All Look the Same”

 This article is so timely.
 I was just going through my stones and tried to figure out my several black stones that got mixed together.
 I was looking for someone to try to help but I know think I can figure it out thanks to you!

 Hi Sarah!
 Thank you for your comment and I’m glad we could help.
 Crystal blessings! 🙂

 Wow you must’ve been in my home last night.
 I was going through all my stones and crystals trying to remember what is what.
 All the while I was thinking I wish there was something out there to help me identify my crystals.
 Thank you so much!!